Eleas/IFF_ImageReader/README.md

 ### Limitations

 The library allows reading images, but does not yet write them.
-More obscure features are mostly unimplemented, and the list of planned features currently stands, in order, as follows: EHB/HAM correction, support for IFF DEEP images, color cycling, HAM8, Interlace flicker, a fold-out UI bar, CRT screen simulation, scanlines, pixel shape correction, copper bar changes, Sliced HAM, sprite-based drawing, aspect correction, and support for other graphical formats within the IFF domain (ANIM, PICS, ACBM...).
+More obscure features are mostly unimplemented, and the list of planned features currently stands, in order, as follows: HAM8, support for IFF DEEP images, color cycling, Interlace flicker, a fold-out UI bar, CRT screen simulation, scanlines, pixel shape correction, copper bar changes, Sliced EHB, Sliced HAM, sprite-based drawing, aspect correction, and support for other graphical formats within the IFF domain (ANIM, PICS, ACBM...).

 More broadly, the library still cannot serialize to IFF or PNG, or write files according to a user based schema (for representing data in more compact form in custom projects).
 This is certainly in the pipeline, but the schedule is to be determined.